ga-wdi-lessons/express-intro/readme.md

 It's an empty object!

-Our html form information is not in `req.params`.
-Express is not handling information posted from an html form.
-We need to install middleware in order to get form data and JSON data in a POST request for Express applications.
-Rails and Sinatra already include the middleware to handle this (RACK).
-By default Express does not, so we need to install it manually.
+Our HTML form information is not in `req.params`.
+That's because Express is not handling information posted from a form.
+We need to install middleware – code that runs in between receiving the request and responding – in order to get form or JSON data in a POST request for Express applications.
+Rails and Sinatra already include the middleware to handle this.
+Express, by default, does not, so we need to install it manually.

-Middleware is code that runs in between receiving the request and responding.
-Body-parser used to be included to Express, but they took it out.
+The middleware we will install is called **body-parser**.
+It used to be included to Express, but they took it out.

-Another very commonly used middleware is the [`cors` module](https://github.com/expressjs/cors).
-Like `body-parser`, `cors` is also maintained by the express team.

-Express prides itself in its minimalism.
+> Express prides itself in its minimalism.
 There are many [frameworks built on express](https://expressjs.com/en/resources/frameworks.html) that are opinionated and do a lot more out of the box.
 Express tries to stay flexible though.

 In the terminal...